xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is an alpha release of the Xen-based development product for the S4 Spider board.
+This is a gamma release of the Xen-based development product for the S4 Spider board.

 This release provides the following features: